New localism: New localism and 'old localism'

-New localism in practice
+In practice

 New localism has been most strongly advocated by the New Local Government Network think tank.
 Advocates in the Labour government have included Alan Milburn, the former health secretary, and Hazel Blears.
 Nick Raynsford, the local government minister from 2001 to 2005, used his tenure to launch a process called Local:Vision, which aimed at creating a 10-year strategy for local government policy and took a distinctively new localist perspective.
-His successor, David Miliband developed this approach further, suggesting the continuing development of a new localist agenda in Labour's third term (which began in 2005).
+His successor, David Miliband, developed this approach further, suggesting the continuing development of a new localist agenda in Labour's third term (2005–2010).